You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: All Terms

-In this course, Relay students will learn key concepts and misconceptions associated with secondary geometry, trigonometry, measurement, calculus, and statistics topics.
-In addition, they will engage with these topics as a student learner might to build their schema for activities that support building conceptual understanding of these secondary math concepts as their students will be doing.
-Relay students will consider how these concepts are applied in academic tasks and what student responses can reveal about their understanding.
+In this course, Relay students will reflect on who they are as a math learner while deepening their knowledge of core secondary math topics in the following domains: the number system, algebra and functions, geometry, statistics, and calculus.
+In addition, they will engage with these topics as a student learner might to build their schema for activities that support building conceptual understanding of these secondary math concepts.

 SCI-501: Foundations of Teaching and Learning in the Science Classroom